What is BIM software?

 How to train employees to use BIM software

 That said, you should have discipline-specific content libraries with model templates set up before the training begins.
-This will make the system onboarding much easier, help your team get used to the new system quicker, and reduce the number of resources you’ll spend during training.
+This will make the system onboarding much easier, help your team get used to the new working approach quicker, and reduce the number of resources you’ll spend during training.